 - Generates a detailed PST file export report

-From this post, we have learned how to migrate Outlook PST to Exchange Online.
-Two different techniques of PST file export have been described here.
+From this post, we have learned about the two different techniques of PST file export have been described here.
 Users are completely at liberty to choose between these two methods.
-Since Office 365 Import tool can easily conduct PST file transfer, professionals consider it as the reliable application to perform this migration.
+Since SysTools Office 365 Import tool can easily conduct PST file transfer, professionals consider it as the reliable application to perform this migration.